 A: With the exception of the Upper Lakefront Retreats and Premier Western Rooms, pets are allowed in our guest rooms.
 There is a charge of $20 per night for pets.
-To view Lodge and Park guidelines, and find information on local groomers, veterinarians, kennels, and supplies, please click the following link.
+To view Lodge and Park guidelines, and find information on local groomers, veterinarians, kennels, and supplies, please click here.

 Q: How rustic are the cabins?